hammerheim-game/hammerheim-rules/10-optional-rules.md

 D6 Result

 1 Warp lightning begins to strike the ground in search of a victim.
-It will hit the warrior with the best armor save, attracted to the large amount of metal.
-That warrior takes a S5 hit, with no armor save possible.
-If multiple warriors all have the highest armor save, randomly determine which is struck.
+It will hit the warrior with the best armour save, attracted to the large amount of metal.
+That warrior takes a S5 hit, with no armour save possible.
+If multiple warriors all have the highest armour save, randomly determine which is struck.
 The warp lightning will strike for D3 turns before moving on towards another part of the city.

 2 Fish suddenly fall out of the sky to pelt the area!
 All movement is halved for one turn (due to wet, flapping fish underfoot), but there is no other effect.

 3 Wyrdstone dust has mixed with the water vapour in the area and produced the strange looking clouds from which a tainted rain begins to fall.
 The rain burns flesh and eats into stone and metal.
-Each warband member in the open takes a single S2 hit (normal armor saves apply) every turn the rain lasts until he gets under cover.
+Each warband member in the open takes a single S2 hit (normal armour saves apply) every turn the rain lasts until he gets under cover.
 The rain lasts D3 turns.

 4 A magical mass of lightning forms near the ground, illuminating the area with an eerie greenish glow.
 It begins to move about the area, drawn to magical powers from which it feeds.
 Place a counter as per the normal Encounter rules to represent the mass and each turn move it 2D6" towards the highest level spell user (the one with the most spells – each turn roll a D6 if two or more spell users have the highest number of spells).
 If there are no magic users in the game, the mass will move towards the opposite table edge, doing nothing but blocking line of sight as it moves.
 If the model the mass is moving towards casts a spell, immediately move the counter another D6" towards the model.
 If the ball of lightning touches the target model, the model is frozen in time and cannot do anything.
 While frozen, the model cannot be attacked or harmed in any way - the lightning mass protects its prey!
 After freezing a model, the lightning will no longer move but will instead remain near its victim to feed.
 The lightning will feed for D3 turns on the magical energy of its victim and then flies back towards the warp clouds above, freeing the magic user.
 If the game ends before the feeding is done, the victim is immediately released.
 Victims suffer no long-term ill effects from their exposure to the lightning.